iz0qwm/ecowitt_http_gateway/README.md

 - create a connection to weewx

 # ecowitt Meteotemplate plugin
-Simple plugin for [Meteotemplate](http://www.meteotemplate.com/), wonderful template developed by Jachym.
+<i>Simple plugin for [Meteotemplate](http://www.meteotemplate.com/), wonderful template developed by Jachym.</i>
+<b><i>Install this Meteotemplate if you don't want to install the previous gateway, or you only need to update your Meteotemplate web site.
+You will not store any data locally in your network</b></li>

 - Download it from the repository
 - Install it in the plugin directory of your template website, just like another plugin